Inside Scoop: A Holistic Wellness Getaway and Heritage Site in Old Quebec

 I flew into Old Quebec (YQB) from Laguardia Airport in NYC (LGA).
 I used Delta reward points for my departing flight (connection in Montreal; total cost $10) and returned on Air Canada using Chase Sapphire points (connecting in Toronto; total cost $130).

-From the YQB airport, you can get into Old Quebec via taxi for $34 CAD flat rate, credit cards accepted.
+From the YQB airport, you can get into Old Quebec City via taxi for $34 CAD flat rate, credit cards accepted.
 Note: this rate doesn't include tips.
-Uber is also available at the airport and is slightly cheaper.
+Uber from the Quebec airport is also available and slightly cheaper.

-Get to Old Quebec by bus or train: Ground Transportation in Old Quebec
+Get to Old Quebec City by bus or train: Ground Transportation in Old Quebec

 * * *